Nmelms/coffee-commerce/README.md

-attemp to connect with prisma but will overwirte database statred using the rest api propley with a nonce working on passing cart token
+attemp to connect with prisma but will overwirte database statred using the rest api propley with a nonce working on passing cart token eventually was able to understand how to save the cart token made a post request inside a post request and saved the cart toek in local storage